ttych/pyv/README.md

 ## Special Variables

-### PYV_BUILD_OPENSSL
+### PYV_BUILD_DISTS

+You can use custom distribution that can be used to build Python with.

-during build process, you can force the openssl distribution to use, by setting the PYV_BUILD_OPENSSL variable.
+For example, during build process, you can force the openssl distribution to use, by setting the PYV_BUILD_DISTS variable.

 After a build of openssl: